Fathead (band): Biography

-The musicians
+Musicians

 John Mays (born 1941) in Georgia grew up with southern Gospel music.
 In the 1950s he began singing Doo-wop on the streets of New York City.
 He entered the rhythm and blues club scene in the 1960s then graduated to Soul and Funk as a member of The Insiders in the 1970s while touring with James Brown.
-In 1978 he came to Toronto, Ontario to stay, at that time he was still performing all styles of music and was the co-founder of The Bleeker Street Band prior to becoming the lead vocalist for Fathead in 1992, returning to his devotion of the blues, deep soul and gospel.
-In 2011 on his seventieth birthday Mays would release his only solo album, I Found a Love.
+In 1978, he came to Toronto, Ontario, to stay.
+At that time he was still performing all styles of music and was the co-founder of The Bleeker Street Band prior to becoming the lead vocalist for Fathead in 1992, returning to his devotion of the blues, deep soul and gospel.
+In 2011, on his 70th birthday, Mays released his only solo album, I Found a Love.
 Mays remained with the Fathead band for twenty four years until his death in 2016, in that time he was awarded six Maple Blues Awards for Male Vocalist of the Year and in 1995 the West Coast Blues Award for Best Male Vocalist.

 Al Lerman (born 1954) founder and organizer of the Fathead band is a multi-instrumentalist, playing the harmonica, tenor saxophone and guitar as well as being a singer and songwriter.
 He was influenced by Sonny Terry and Brownie McGhee, whom he went to see in multiple performances, commencing at the age of eleven.
 An elementary school music class would blossom a lifelong desire to play the blues.
-Lerman then began seeking out many of his musical heroes, receiving advice and being fortunate to sit in and play with blues legends such as Muddy Waters, Willie Dixon, Sunnyland Slim and many more.
+Lerman then began seeking out many of his musical heroes, receiving advice and being fortunate to sit in and play with blues legends such as Muddy Waters, Willie Dixon, Sunnyland Slim, and many more.
 He became friends with Chicago harmonica player Carey Bell who mentored him on the harmonica, in live performances, Lerman regularly plays with a rack-mounted harmonica.

 Bob "Omar" Tunnoch bassist for the Fathead band is a musician, songwriter, and visual artist.
-Along with band leader Al Lerman he has penned and co-written many of Fathead’s songs.
-He was a member of influential bands in Toronto, Ontario being Whiskey Howl and Wooden Teeth.
-During his musical career he has also performed with John Lee Hooker, Etta James and Paul Butterfield.
+Along with band leader Al Lerman he has penned and co-written many of Fathead's songs.
+He was a member of influential bands in Toronto, Ontario, being Whiskey Howl and Wooden Teeth.
+During his musical career he has also performed with John Lee Hooker, Etta James, and Paul Butterfield.
 Tunnoch is also an award-winning Canadian artist and member of the Society of Canadian Artists.